demian85/git-watcher/README.md

 Please read [node-webkit wiki](https://github.com/rogerwang/node-webkit/wiki) for details on how to run apps.

+* Clone repo
-Clone repo and make sure to install node dependencies by executing `npm install` inside `resources/node_modules/git-watcher`
+* Install node dependencies by executing `npm install` inside `resources/node_modules/git-watcher`.
+* Install *nw-gyp*: `npm install -g nw-gyp`
+* Rebuild *git-utils* and *mmmagic* dependencies based on the node-webkit version you are running.
+Eg: `nw-gyp rebuild --target=0.8.4`
+* Download node-webkit and extract its contents in `/opt/node-webkit`
+* Run the app! `/opt/node-webkit/nw /path/to/git-watcher/resources`

 Also, in the resources folder, you will find a helper script `build.sh` that creates a Linux build.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

 ## Troubleshooting